carlwiedemann/exceptionsvserrorcodes/README.md

     $ php -f no-handle-error.php
     Calling with apple...
-    Life is good with apple
+    Life is good with apple.

     Calling with banana...
-    Life is good with banana
+    Life is good with banana.

     Calling with orange...
-    Life is good with orange
+    Life is good with orange.

 ### no-handle-exception.php

     $ php -f no-handle-exception.php
     Calling with apple...
-    Life is good with apple
+    Life is good with apple.

     Calling with banana...
     PHP Warning:  array_map(): An error occurred while invoking the map callback in /Users/c4rl/_src/exceptionsvserrorcodes/no-handle-exception.php on line 23